-It’s been a tough battle over the last 4 years for a large majority of owners in similar circumstances as property values tumbled.
-This building WILL eventually turn around after a financial correction and an efficient condo board is established.
-Miami Dade residential sales are up 67% over this time last year and 20% over March!
-Stay positive & strong no matter how bad it gets and remember this simple (& odd) advice from my father when I’ve have hard problems to swallow… “they can’t kill you!”
+It’s been a tough battle over the last 4 years for most owners in similar circumstances as property values tumbled.
+This building WILL eventually turn around after a financial correction and an efficient condo board are established.
+Miami residential real estate sales are up 67% over this time last year and 20% over March!

-I am open to more ideas & opinions and my answers can be wrong as a fallible sales associate..
-This is only opinions and advice from today’s knowledge/understanding and I welcome any further insights I may be unaware of.
+I am open to more ideas & opinions, and my answers can be wrong as a fallible sales associate.
+These are only opinions and advice from today’s knowledge/understanding, and I welcome any further insights I may be unaware of, so contact me here.